Acuity and Retinal Location Lab Part II

 - Your graph should be and x-y scatter plot with points connected by straight line connectors

 - Put error bars around mean values.
-See this document by Dr. Darrin Rubino to see how to add error bars.

 - Include a paragraph